ddmitv/dig-or-die-mods/plugins/world-recorder/README.md

 # World Recorder

-Allows to record entire world into video (or sequence of .bmp files).
+Allows to record entire world into video (or sequence of .bmp files) or take a screenshot of it.

 ![Showcase](readme-res/showcase.gif)

 > [!TIP]
 > Use F9 (default) to start/stop recording.
+>
+> Use F9 + Left Shift (default) to take single screenshot.

 ## Configuration